"""

 self._defaults[k] = v

-def _add_alias(self, definition: AliasDefinition):
+def _add_alias(self, definition: AliasDefinition) -> None:

 unit_dict = self._units